azzyrahman/flickrimagegallery/README.md

-# ZendSkeletonApplication
+# Flickr Image Gallery Application

 ## Introduction

-This is a skeleton application using the Zend Framework MVC layer and module systems.
-This application is meant to be used as a starting place for those looking to get their feet wet with Zend Framework.
+This application was built using an Zend framework as a foundation to generates image galleries in response to user searches, drawing content from Flickr using their REST API.

 ## Installation using Composer